1Macchiato/Virtue/README.md

 More details on the way!

-Brought to you by The Virtue Corporation.
-All Rights Reserved.
+Brought to you by the Virtue Corporation ™️.

+Copyright ©️ 2022-2023, Virtue Corporation.
+All rights reserved.